Feature: Baggage Forwarding

 Green (adult/ child)

-When you validate the pass, you select the date on which you want the pass to become valid.
+When you validate the pass (at the same office), you select the date on which you want the pass to become valid.
 You can choose to make it valid immediately or on a later date.
 So, if you just plan to spend a few days in Kyoto or Tokyo before setting out to explore the country by rail, set the validity date to the day you start your journey outside the city.

 Once you've validated your pass, you can make seat reservations from any midori-no-madoguchi ('green window' ticket counters) at JR train stations.
 You can also just show your pass at the ticket gates and hop on any unreserved train car (though you'd be wise to book ahead during peak travel times).